inmaugarc/DataScienceBlog/README.md

 There are some libraries that you need to install to run the code beyond the Anaconda distribution of Python.
 Those libraries are detailed in the requierements.txt file, so be sure that you meet all the requirements (by installing them with 'pip3 install requirements.txt').
-The code should run with no issues using Python versions 3.*.
+The code should run with no issues using Python versions 3.* but if you find errors, please contact me.
 Be the force with you!

 ## Project Motivation<a name="motivation"></a>

-For this project, I was interestested in using StackOverflow 2020 Survey Dataset to better understand:
+For this project, I was interestested in using StackOverflow 2020 Survey Dataset and apply CRISP-DM methodology (Cross Industry Process for Data Mining) to better understand:

 Question 1: About the Gender Gap within Data Science enviroment: How is the Gender Proportion in this survey?
 Do women answer the same than men?